Introduction

 👪 Parenting Insight:

 Even with our best intentions, we can’t control everything in our child’s life.
 This verse teaches parents to surrender their fears and guilt and trust in divine protection.
+Take 2 minutes daily to breathe with your child when they feel upset—this models calmness better than words.

 💫 Modern Importance: